CUMT-GMSC/LHGNN/README.md

 ﻿# Simple Tutorial
 Hello!
-This code is about the higher-order link prediction problem, and the details of our work are presented in this paper "Higher-Order Link Prediction via LHGNN-HA]{Higher-Order Link Prediction via Light Hypergraph Neural Network and Hybrid Aggregator".
+This code is about the higher-order link prediction problem, and the details of our work are presented in this paper "Higher-Order Link Prediction via Light Hypergraph Neural Network and Hybrid Aggregator".

 ## Installing Dependencies